dougsimmons/spike/README.md

 03/04: Added weather info for fire feeds, converting weather description to lowercase (looks nicer).

+03/05: Improved weather updating, quality control on some broken scripts, made a credits list on the about page, assembling code examples to push to github.

 <strong>To do:</strong>

  • Push code/code samples to github